-Roasted Squash with Brown Butter & Hazelnut Gremolata
+Roasted Squash with Brown Butter and Hazelnut Gremolata

 Brown butter makes everything better, and this roasted squash dish is no exception.

 1 medium-size winter squash (butternut, delicata, acorn, or kabocha would all be great—I prefer the last 3 because you don’t have to peel them!)

 4 tablespoons unsalted butter